karolgornicki/Articles/texts/functional_programming/42_largest_product.md

     >> List.filter (fun (xs:list<'a>) -> List.length xs = n)
 ```

 Now we have a function.
 Newcomers to F# might find it strangely looking, so let’s review it.
-We define a name “groupByN”, using let keyword, with which we bind a function that takes a single argument - n - and returns a new function which is a composition of 3 other functions.
-Alternatively this function could looks like this.
+We define a name "groupByN", using let keyword, with which we bind a function that takes a single argument - n - and returns a new function which is a composition of 3 other functions.
+Alternatively this function could look like this.

 ```fsharp
 let groupByN n xs =